'The Music Room'

 I am connected to 123 VAC, sound familiar, measure familiar, Hypertension?
 Yes.

-This is not a conspiracy to sell more tubes and lower distortion, it is just bad Dynaco design, intended to push the bias on the Tubes to achieve an unreasonable Power and Distortion specification, a Solid State Complex.
+This is not a conspiracy to sell more tubes and lower distortion, it is just bad Dynaco design, intended to push the bias on the Tubes to achieve an unreasonable Power and Distortion specification, the Solid State tube amp complex.

 Yes my friends, Hype is not modern, it creeps along the ages.